 Thanks to the legend of the Loch Ness monster, a cruise on Loch Ness is a popular part of a trip to Scotland.
 Loch Ness is the largest lake in Scotland, due to both its length and great depth.
 It’s not far to the west of the large town of Inverness, plus it’s within day trip distance of Edinburgh.

 The cruises are run by a single company, Jacobite Cruises.
 They offer multiple cruise options, with the shortest being a one hour cruise from Clansman Harbour.
-This is the cruise we took, and on this cruise dogs are welcome.
+This is the cruise we took, which is a dog-friendly cruise.
 Note that it’s not possible to take a dog on the cruises that visit Urquhart Castle, as dogs are not allowed at that site.

 It’s best to book in advance, as some cruises do get booked out by tour coaches.
 Although during the summer some cruise run hourly, so it’s not too long to wait on shore.
-Just one warning from Jacobite Cruises: keep an eye on them, in case Nessie is feeling pecked!
+Just one warning from Jacobite Cruises: keep an eye on your dog, in case Nessie is feeling peckish!

 More Info: https://www.jacobite.co.uk